Theotrgl/OOP_FinalProject_JustinTheofilusYonathan_2502036382_L2BC/README.md

 Class: L2BC

 Hello Mr Jude, this is my repository for the OOP final project.
 For the project I made a classic brickbreaker game.
 In it features sound effects, pause function, and win-lose screens.
-I hope you like my project.
+I hope you like my project and thank you for visiting this repository.

 Notes: